 In September 1999 Kiri and I attended the sixth annual Small Press Expo here in Montgomery County, Maryland, but I didn't get around to writing this report until now.
 Some of it is going to sound familiar, since I'm once again using the previous reports as a template, and things weren't all that different.
+Updates in this color are from 2015.
+I don't seem to have mentioned here that if you click on a cover image, you should get a look at a much larger, clearer image.

 The SPX was again in Bethesda, at the same hotel as in '98 -- the good one.
 I don't know how attendance or the number of exhibitors compared.